Mushrooms for Immune Health and Wellness

 Some mushroom species have also been studied for their support of other bodily systems.
 For example, research suggests that Reishi mushrooms support the cardiovascular system, Turkey Tails mushrooms may be an effective supplement to modern cancer treatments and Lion’s Mane mushrooms may support the brain and nervous system.

-Some mushrooms have aromatase inhibitors which interrupt the conversion of androgens to estrogens (significant for women at risk for breast cancer).
-And some mushrooms inhibit an enzyme that converts testosterone to dihydrotestotosterone, which stimulates growth in prostate (associated with growth of prostate cancer.)
+Some mushrooms have aromatase inhibitors that interrupt the conversion of androgens to estrogens (significant for women at risk for breast cancer).
+And some mushrooms inhibit an enzyme that converts testosterone to dihydrotestotosterone, which stimulates growth in the prostate (associated with the growth of prostate cancer.)

 Mushroom varieties may work synergistically with each other and offer benefits over a single species of mushroom.